 Overdue fines in South Australia

-If you have done nothing about the fine by the end of the payment period, you will be issued with a reminder notice.
-It may include further costs for reminding you which are added to your fine.
+If you have done nothing about a fine by the end of the payment period, you will be issued with a reminder notice.
+This may include further costs that are added to your fine.
 After a further 14 days, the fine will be referred to the FERU.